list-checkRow Component Rules

 This includes values like rowData.isAssemblyRow, rowData.componentName, etc.

 If the property is not prefixed with rowData. then the assumption is your searching in the row cells.
-If you want to find a cell where the value of X is "Y", you would put [ "X", "==", "Y" ] If you want to find a cell where the value of material is "Steel", you would put [ "material", "==", "Steel" ] If you want to find a component where the name of part is "PRT-1", you would put [ "rowData.componentName", "==", "PRT-1" ]
+If you want to find a cell where the value of X is "Y", you would put 'X' as the first param, 'equals' as the second and 'Y' as the last If you want to find a cell where the value of material is "Steel", you would put 'material' 'equals', 'Steel'.
+So the first argument would be 'material' If you want to find a component where the name of part is 'PRT-1', you would put 'rowData.componentName' 'equals' 'PRT-1', so the first argument would be 'rowData.componentName'

 2nd Param

 Match Condition : This is the condition that must be matched.
-The conditions available to you are listed in the conditions table below. "contains" : a part of the value matches the specified string "is" | "containsExact" : The value matches the complete string or numeric value you specified "ends.
 See the list of conditions below for all possible options

 3rd Param